sophAi/arch_2013/stories/cv.rst

 PUBLICATIONS
 ------------------

+(Click on the title to download the paper)

 ..
 1. **P.J.
 Hsu**, S.A.
 Cheong, and S.K.
 Lai, "Identifying the precursors of protein folding/unfolding using shape recognition and time series methods" (to be submitted)